d-markey/squadron/README.md

 serialized to / deserialized from `Map<String, dynamic>` data structures.

-In Browser scenarios, this will lead to errors as the `Map<String, dynamic>` structures lose their strong types as they are processed by the browser.
+In Browser scenarios, this will lead to errors as the `Map<String, dynamic>` structures lose their strong types when they get processed by the browser.

 Luckily, [json_annotation](https://pub.dev/packages/json_annotation) provides the `anyMap` option to control code
 generation: by setting `anyMap` to `true`, the code builders from [json_serializable](https://pub.dev/packages/json_serializable)